 - Event-driven architecture: Event Sourcing, CQRS, Saga - Architectural context where Kafka is often used as the transport backbone for event-driven workflows.

-- Kappa architecture: a stream-first alternative to Lambda - Single processing path model where Kafka log serves as source-of-truth for online and replay workloads.
+- Kappa Architecture: stream-first alternative to Lambda - Single processing path model where the Kafka log serves as the source of truth for live processing and historical replay.

 - Enterprise Integration Patterns (short summary) - Integration pattern language for designing robust producer/consumer and routing interactions.

-- Google Global Network: evolution and architecture principles for the AI era - Network context for cross-region replication and high-throughput stream transport at global scale.
+- Google Global Network: Evolution and Architectural Principles for the AI Era - Network context for cross-region replication and high-throughput stream transport at global scale.

 - Google TPU: architecture evolution and impact on ML systems - AI workload context where Kafka-style logs and streams feed data and ML pipelines.